College Credit Plus - Academy

 To determine college-readiness, Ohio State will look at a student’s curriculum and standardized test scores.
 Standardized test scores must meet Ohio’s Remediation-Free Guidelines as set by the State of Ohio.
 After all application materials are in you can take the Accuplacer with The Ohio State University Mansfield.
 Sign up at go.osu.edu/accuplacer

 College Readiness Scores for Regional Campuses

 |Readiness Area||ACT||Old SAT (taken before March 2016)||New SAT (taken March 2016 or later)||Accuplacer|

 |English Sub Score||18||Writing: 430 | Critical Reading: 450||Evidence Based Reading & Writing 480||Next Gen Writing - 263 or above|

 |Reading Sub Score||22||450||Evidence Based Reading & Writing 480||Next Gen Reading - 250 or above|

 |Mathematics Sub Score||22||520||530||QAS / AAF - 263 or above|

-To be considered for admission to the Academy program, students must submit the following materials by the deadline (see "Application Deadlines" above):
+To be considered for admission to the Academy program, students must complete the below to do list by the deadline (see "Application Deadlines" above):

-It is the student’s responsibility to check his or her application status to ensure that all documents have been submitted and posted to the application.
+It is the student’s responsibility to check his or her application status to ensure that all documents have been submitted by the deadline.